Speech-AI-Research-Center/SARC-Taigi-LLM/README.md

 # Taigi-Gemma-3: A Multi-Stage Reasoning Alignment Pipeline

-This repository provides a specialized, high-performance pipeline for fine-tuning **Gemma-3-27B-it** to excel in **Taiwanese (Taigi)**.
+This repository provides a specialized, high-performance pipeline for fine-tuning **Gemma-3-12b-it** and **Gemma-3-27b-it** to excel in **Taiwanese (Taigi)**.
 Our methodology follows a structured progression from linguistic knowledge acquisition to sophisticated reasoning alignment.

 ---